hoangduytran/blender-manual/manual/render/shader_nodes/osl.rst

 Attributes
 ==========

-Some object, particle and mesh attributes are available to the built-in ``getattribute()`` function.
+Geometry attributes can be read through the ``getattribute()`` function.
-UV maps and Color Attributes can be retrieved using their name.
+This includes UV maps, color attributes and any attributes output from geometry nodes.

-Other attributes are listed below:
+The following built-in attributes are available through ``getattribute()`` as well.

 ``geom:generated``
    Automatically generated texture coordinates, from undeformed mesh.